 Cello Suite No.3 — The Composition

-The Prélude in these suites is the movement that is written with the most formal freedom.
+The Prélude in these suites is the movement featuring the most formal freedom.
 In Cello Suite No.3 in C major, BWV 1009, it is in 3/4 time and starts with its characteristic introductory theme with scales in C major.
-These are taken up again towards the end of the movement.
-The extended central part of the movement is arpeggiated.
+These return again towards the end of the movement.
+The extended central part of the movement is in arpeggios.

-The Allemande is a solid, even-timed dance, though filled with small note values which should not obscure the slow walking pace of the movement.
-A contrast is formed by the Courante in 3/4 time.
+The Allemande is a solid, even-timed dance, though full of small note values.
+These should not obscure the slow walking pace of the movement.
+The Courante in 3/4 time introduces a contrast.
 This is consequently using a single voice, yet forms a kind of dialog between motifs in high voice and interspersed low-pitch notes.